zenariworks/obsidian-asana-issue/docs-gen/docs/components/inline-issue.md

 ---
 # Inline Issue

-Inline issues can be used insert a reference to a Jira issue inline with your note's text, without creating a dedicated fence block.
+Inline issues can be used insert a reference to a Asana issue inline with your note's text, without creating a dedicated fence block.

 They can be added inside paragraphs, titles, bullet points list, checkbox lists, fence blocks.